This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 If you do a Google search for the phrase “how to start a blog, “You’ll have to choose between over 6 billion pages.

-Each share their view on the subject and provides excellent resourceful materials for blog creation.
+Each shares their view on the subject and provides excellent resourceful materials for blog creation.

 This post is exceptionally long and in-depth.
 At 3,000+ word count, I understand if you can’t digest everything at a read.
 Or even if you don’t have the time to take a read now.

-This is why I have made it available in PDF format to download and read in your free time.
-Get the free PDF format here.
+This is why I have made it available in PDF format for download and reading in your free time.
+You can get the free PDF format here.

 But Something is Going to be Different Here… What’s That?

-Here, I will walk you through the theory behind creating a successful blog—a blog worth reading and loved by its users.
+Here, I will explain the theory behind creating a successful blog that is worth reading and loved by its users.

 After that, I will share the tools and tasks needed to publish your blog online.